Mirel Rădoi: Steaua București

 Rădoi with Steaua București in 2007.

 Just one year later, in the summer of 2000, Rădoi joined Steaua București for a fee of €110,000.
 Describing his first day at Steaua, he said, "It was like a positive shock for me.
 Suddenly I was in the same place with players like Iulian Miu, Marius Baciu and Miodrag Belodedici, players I saw on TV.
 It was like a dream."

 His coach at Steaua was Victor Pițurcă, the former Romania national team coach, who promoted him to the Steaua first team.
 He then became one of Steaua's most important players.
 In his first match for the club, a 4–3 victory over FCM Bacău at the Ghencea football stadium, Rădoi scored the equalizer in the ninth minute after Cătălin Cursaru had opened the scoring for Bacău less than a minute before.

 Steaua went on to win the Romanian league championship that year, as well as the Supercupa României against rivals Dinamo.

 In 2005, Rădoi won his second league title with the club, followed by a third in 2006.
 On 24 February 2005, he helped Steaua defeat defending champions Valencia in the UEFA Cup.
 In 2006, Rădoi captained the team in the UEFA Cup semi-finals against Middlesbrough, which Steaua lost 4–3 on aggregate.

 In the summer of 2006, a rumour circulated that Rădoi would sign for Premier League club Portsmouth as soon as the transfer window opened in England, with the transfer fee estimated at £11 million.
 The transfer did not materialize, however, and many speculated that the £11 million offer was no more than a ploy to jack up the player's potential transfer value before a move elsewhere.
 In the end, Steaua's owner Gigi Becali stated that he would not be selling Rădoi after all.

-Due to injury, he only played his first official game in the 2006–07 season on 12 November, a 6–0 victory against Național București.
+Rădoi was linked with a move to Inter Milan in October 2008, after manager José Mourinho expressed interest in signing him.
+Mourinho travelled to Bucharest to meet the player and discuss the potential transfer.
+However, negotiations collapsed after Steaua owner Gigi Becali demanded a transfer fee of approximately €12–12.5 million, significantly higher than Inter's reported offer of around €7 million.